mberriman/BSP2024/manuals/part1/part1.md

 ---
 ##### Protein Features and Domains <a name="protein_domains"></a>

-How we do go from a string of amino acids to predicting what this protein might do in the cell?
-This is where another type of database comes in: protein family databases.

-For the vast majority of predicted protein sequences, nobody will have done experiments to test what its function is.
-However, we can use the principle of **homology** to take proteins that are well-studied in one experimental system and infer that proteins of similar sequence in other organisms are likely to have similar structure, and therefore similar function.
+For the vast majority of predicted protein sequences, experiments to determine function have not yet been performed.
+However, we can use **homology** to take proteins that are well-studied in one experimental system and infer that proteins of similar sequence in other organisms are likely to have similar structure, and therefore similar function.

-In reality, protein sequences are analysed in terms of domains: these are subsequences of a protein that have a defined tertiary structure or sequence motif, conferring a defined function.
+Protein sequences are commonly analysed by looking at their domains - subsequences of a protein that have a defined tertiary structure or sequence motif and confer a defined function.
 A protein can consist of several domains.
 When comparing proteins between organisms, often the region encoding a protein domain is highly conserved whilst the bit that connects different domains together is more divergent.

 **The [InterPro](https://www.ebi.ac.uk/interpro/) consortium**: There are many protein domain databases.
 A well known example of a protein domain database is Pfam.
 Pfam uses multiple sequence alignments of the known proteins with a certain domain to capture a representative model (a profile Hidden Markov Model) of that domain.
 Other protein domain databases, that might use slightly different methods to define domains, are:  CATH, CDD, HAMAP, MobiDB Lite, Panther, PIRSF, PRINTS, Prosite, SFLD, SMART, SUPERFAMILY and TIGRfams.
 Luckily for us, all of these databases are united under the [InterPro](https://www.ebi.ac.uk/interpro/) consortium.